tryond/tracer/README.md

 Tracer requires that the user is logged in to ensure that the behavior collected is mapped to the correct user.
 If you are a first time user, please register with the application.

-**Note: Please do not change users during a single session.
-Log out and log back in as another user.
-This is crucial to the integrity of the data collected.**. :+1:
+**Please do not change users during a single session.
+Log out and log back in as another user.** :+1:

 ![Login Image](res/tracer_images/login.png?raw=true "Image that shows login screen")
 ![Register Image](res/tracer_images/register.png?raw=true "Image that shows registration screen")